-International students represent a revenue stream that helps the University fill this gap — accordingly, they are an important part of ASU’s strategic .
-International students almost three times the tuition and fees of Arizona residents and about $2,000 more in yearly tuition and fees than out-of-state students.
+International students represent a revenue stream that helps the University fill this gap — accordingly, they are an important part of ASU’s strategic business plan.
+International students pay almost three times the tuition and fees of Arizona residents and about $2,000 more in yearly tuition and fees than out-of-state students.

-The requirement that in-state university education be “as nearly free as possible” comes from Article 11, Section 6 of the .
+The requirement that in-state university education be “as nearly free as possible” comes from Article 11, Section 6 of the Arizona Constitution.
 But decreasing investments from state government and increasing student populations complicate universities’ jobs.

 “We believe that the state is grossly underinvesting in the students of Arizona,” ASU President Michael Crow said in a March 2 interview with The State Press.

 A numbers game: tuition and fees for international students

 Crow said the market value of the education ASU provides is close to $30,000.
 Thus, according to the University, the price of attending ASU for non-residents reflects the market rate of an education here and facilitates the University’s primary mission: serving in-state students.

 Earlier this month, the Arizona Board of Regents approved ASU’s tuition proposal for the 2018-2019 school year, which increased international and out-of-state student tuition by 3.5 percent.

 “We could charge more,” Crow said.
 “We know the elasticity for our out-of-state tuition and international student tuition.
 For international students, we could charge a lot more, but we don’t.
 We don’t want to be in the game of exclusion.”

 Rahul Verma, a mechanical engineering master’s student from India, said he’s thankful for the opportunity to attend ASU, but that increasing tuition costs for international students can be frustrating.